hannes/MonetDBLite/README.md

 * We have to allocate the result set in the Java's Heap instead of the MonetDB's heap.
 We could try that with an array, but even in the native API the arrays are always [auto-initialized](https://stackoverflow.com/questions/13780350/is-there-any-way-to-create-a-primitive-array-without-initialization), which is already a copy.
-We could do some crazy hacking by pointing the array to the MonetDB's heap, but the JVM's Garbage Colector might move memory areas, which we have to be very careful with.
+We could do some crazy hacking by pointing the array to the MonetDB's heap, but the JVM's Garbage Collector might move memory areas, which we have to be very careful with.
 * We could try direct [ByteBuffers](https://docs.oracle.com/javase/8/docs/api/java/nio/ByteBuffer.html), which are allocated outside of the Java's heap.
 However to access their data in the Java code in a bulk way to an array, a copy is made.